 The goal of both programs is to enable English language learners to become competent in the reading, listening, speaking, and writing of the English language through the development of literacy and academic skills in grade level content areas.

-The following resource documents provide guidance from TEA related to English language learners:
+The following websites provide guidance from TEA related to English language learners:

 The goal of Bilingual education programs is to enable English language learners in grades PK-5 to become competent in listening, speaking, reading, and writing in the English language through the development of literacy and academic skills in the primary language and English.